-Microsoft 365 Defender is an extended detection and response (XDR) solution that automatically collects, correlates and analyzes signal, threat and alert data from across your Microsoft 365 environment, including endpoint, email, applications and identities.
-It leverages extensive AI and automation to automatically stop attacks and remediate affected assets to a safe state.
-The following articles step you through the process of setting up a trial environment so you can evaluate the features and capabilities of Microsoft 365 Defender.
+Microsoft 365 Defender is an eXtended detection and response (XDR) solution that automatically collects, correlates, and analyzes signal, threat, and alert data from across your Microsoft 365 environment, including endpoint, email, applications, and identities.
+It leverages artificial intelligence (AI) and automation to automatically stop attacks, and remediate affected assets into a safe state.

 Microsoft recommends you create your evaluation in an existing production subscription of Office 365.
 This way you will gain real-world insights immediately and can tune settings to work against current threats in your environment.
 After you've gained experience and are comfortable with the platform, simply promote each component, one at a time, to production.

 The anatomy of a cyber security attack

 Microsoft 365 Defender is a Cloud-based, unified, pre- and post-breach enterprise defense suite.
 It coordinates prevention, detection, investigation, and response across endpoints, identities, apps, email, collaborative applications, and all of their data.

 In this illustration an attack is underway.
 Phishing email arrives at the Inbox of an employee in your organization, who unknowingly opens the email attachment.
 This installs malware, which leads to a chain of events that could end with the theft of sensitive data.
 But in this case, Defender for Office 365 is in operation.

 - Exchange Online Protection, part of Microsoft Defender for Office 365, can detect the phishing email and use mail flow rules to make certain it never arrives in the Inbox.